-Algorithm ALL BRIDGES (reported in Algorithm 1), describes the state-event-action set of rules: it specifies what action must a node perform if in a given state.
+Algorithm ALL BRIDGES, reported below, describes the state-event-action set of rules: it specifies what action must a node perform if in a given state.

 Initially, all nodes are in state COMPUTING and start the execution.
 Each node x maintains a list L(x) of possible swap edges.
 Initially L(x) contains all the links incident on x that are not in the tree.